nfttrader-io/sdk-js/README.md

 - Edit Taker phase (optional)
 - Cancel swap phase (optional)

-#### Create swap phase
+#### Create Swap Phase

-The creation of the swap is marked as "mandatory" because it is the first operation you need to do in order to start to interact with the system.
-When you are in this phase you can define the assets that will be involved in the trades (so the creator assets and the taker assets), the taker (counterparty) of the swap, a duration and other parameters that will be described in the next sections.
+The creation of the swap is marked as "mandatory" because it is the first operation you need to do in order to start the interaction with the system.
+When you are in this phase you can define the assets that will be included with the trades (ex. the Creator assets and the Taker assets), the Taker (Counterparty) of the swap, the duration and other parameters will be described in the next sections.
-Once a user has created the swap, the NFT Trader Smart Contract will emit a ```swapEvent``` with some useful data you can track for satisfying your needs.
+Once a user has created the swap, the NFT Trader Smart Contract will emit a ```swapEvent``` with some useful data you can track for fulfilling your needs.
-Furthermore, the SDK will emit other events placed on the javascript level in order to give you the possibility to avoid to listen directly the event on the blockchain.
+Furthermore, the SDK will emit other events placed at the javascript level in order to give you the ability to avoid listening directly the events on the blockchain.
 These types of events will be described in the next sections.

-#### Close swap phase
+#### Close Swap Phase

-This phase is marked as "optional" since is not mandatory for the taker (counterparty) of the swap to close it.
-The taker could be a specific address or everyone (it depends how the swap was configured in the **Creation Swap phase**).
+This phase is marked as "optional" since is not mandatory for the Taker (counterparty) of the swap to close it.
+The Taker could be a specific address or everyone (it depends how the swap is configured in the **Creation Swap phase**).
-If the swap will be closed by the taker the NFT Trader Smart Contract will emit a ```swapEvent``` with some useful data you can track for satisfying your needs.
+If the swap is to be closed by the Taker, the NFT Trader Smart Contract will emit a ```swapEvent``` with some useful data that you can track to fulfill your needs.
-As for the **Creation Swap phase**, the SDK will emit events placed on the javascript level in order to track the transaction status.
+As for the **Creation Swap Phase**, the SDK will emit events placed at the javascript level in order to track the transaction status.

-#### Edit Taker phase
+#### Edit Taker Phase

-This phase is marked as "optional" since is not mandatory for the creator to edit the taker address.
-It could be useful for the creator to edit the taker if he wants to change the counterparty because he has found a new person interested on the deal.
-This phase can be performed only by the creator of the swap and no one else.
+This phase is marked as "optional" since is not mandatory for the Creator to edit the Taker address.
+It could be useful for the Creator to edit the Taker if he wants to change the counterparty because he has found a new person interested with their deal.
+This phase can be performed only by the Creator of the swap and no one else.
-Once a user has changed the taker the NFT Trader Smart Contract will emit a ```counterpartEvent``` with the data related to the new counterparty involved in the swap.
-As for the **Creation Swap phase**, the SDK will emit events placed on the javascript level in order to track the transaction status.
+Once a user has changed the Taker, the NFT Trader Smart Contract will emit a ```counterpartEvent``` with the data related to the new counterparty that will be involved in the swap.
+As for the **Creation Swap Phase**, the SDK will emit events placed at the javascript level in order to track the transaction status.

-#### Cancel swap phase
+#### Cancel Swap Phase

-This phase is marked as "optional" since it is not mandatory for the creator cancel the swap.
-Only the creator can cancel a swap and no one else.
+This phase is marked as "optional" since it is not mandatory for the Creator to cancel the swap.
+Only the Creator can cancel a swap and no one else.
-Once a user has changed the taker the NFT Trader Smart Contract will emit a ```counterpartEvent``` with the data related to the new counterparty involved in the swap.
+Once a user has changed the Taker, the NFT Trader Smart Contract will emit a ```counterpartEvent``` with the data related to the new counterparty involved in the swap.
-As for the **Creation Swap phase**, the SDK will emit events placed on the javascript level in order to track the transaction status.
+As for the **Creation Swap Phase**, the SDK will emit events placed at the javascript level in order to track the transaction status.

-## Initialize the NFTTraderSDK object
+## Initialize The NFTTraderSDK Object

-To interact with the NFT Trader Smart Contract you need to create a new instance of the ```NFTTraderSDK``` object.
+In order to interact with the NFT Trader Smart Contract you will need to create a new instance of the ```NFTTraderSDK``` object.
-There two basic way to initialize this object because there are two possible scenario basically.
+There two basic ways to initialize this object because basically there are two possible scenarios.

-- You are developing a backend platform (Node.js).
+- You are developing a Backend Platform (Node.js).
-- You are developing a Single Page Application or a website or a plugin.
+- You are developing a Single Page Application, a Website or a Plugin.

 If you are developing a backend platform you can initialize the ```NFTTraderSDK``` object in this way.